 Day 3: Reflecting upon and Recording conceptual discoveries as well as narrative, historical/cultural associations. the symbolism in archetypes and icons.
 Incorporate artifacts and embellishments.
 Employ limits as a means to expanding ideas.
 Develop Stitch/Technique ‘alphabets’ in a larger stitched piece.

-A4: Detailing and Finishing Techniques for Wearables and the Felting of a Yardage (3 Days) - 4 SPACES AVAILABLE
+A4: Detailing and Finishing Techniques for Wearables and the Felting of a Yardage (3 Days) - SPACE AVAILABLE

 Skill Level – All levels

 Description – During the first two days of this workshop, we will explore detailing and finishing techniques, such as closures, buttonholes, cutouts, edges, applique, embroidery and beading.
 The third day is dedicated to the felting of a wool yardage.
 Into this yardage we will integrate lace, silk, collected materials and found objects.